FAQ’s about the AMCAS Application

 What type of letter do I designate?

-Select “Committee Letter,” designate “Leslie Bell, Chair of the Health Professions Advisory Committee” as primary author, and enter the email address email@example.com.
-A “Committee Letter” is a packet of letters consisting of (1) a letter of evaluation written by Leslie Bell that reflects the Health Professions Advisory Committee’s opinion of your candidacy and (2) the individual letters written by the recommenders you asked to write for you.
+Select “Committee Letter,” designate “Courtney Hance, Chair of the Health Professions Advisory Committee” as primary author, and enter the email address email@example.com.
+A “Committee Letter” is a packet of letters consisting of (1) a letter of evaluation written by Courtney that reflects the Health Professions Advisory Committee’s evaluation of your candidacy and (2) the individual letters written by the recommenders you asked to write for you.
 Therefore, you should not list the names of each of your letter writers.
 You will have 9 additional letter entries if you wish to target other letters to specific schools.

 Can I submit my AMCAS application if I haven’t taken the MCAT?